 Mackinac Island In The Winter

 Fun Winter Things to Do on Mackinac Island

-The best thing about a snowy Mackinac Island winter trip is all the fun things that you get to do outdoors.
+The best thing about a snowy Mackinac winter trip is all the fun things that you get to do outdoors.
 Attractions like the Butterfly House, Carriage Tours, the Grand Hotel, and Fort Mackinac are closed.
 But there’s still plenty to do around Mackinac Island State Park.

+Mackinac Island In The Winter